chromacruiser/api-compiler/README.md

 3. Send a POST request to the `/compile` endpoint with a ZIP file containing the AVR project to be compiled.
 4. The compiled binary as an Intel HEX file will be returned as the response to the API request.

-You can also test the API by sending a GET request to the `/example/compile` endpoint, which will return an example Intel HEX file.

 ## License

 API Compiler is released under the MIT license.
-See LICENSE for more details.
+See [LICENSE](./LICENSE) for more details.